florinhegedus/avocat-ai/README.md

 # avocat-ai
 This app analyzez contracts and paperwork for inconsistencies and potential risks.
-Below is a template that will be refined after choosing the tech stack and implementing features.
+The app will be aimed at Romanian users.
+Below is a template with the technologies and featurs of the app that will be refined during development.

 ## LLM
 I am thinking of using a general-purpose language model in the beginning and switch later to a fine-tuned model on legal documents.